dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [x] Pub/Sub, Storage
 > **Incorrect:** This is not correct because Pub/Sub does not do device management.
 - [ ] IoT Core, Pub/Sub
+> **Correct:** This is correct because device data captured by IoT Core gets published to Pub/Sub.
 - [ ] App Engine, IoT Core